Henry Cuellar: 2022

 In a rematch of the 2020 primary, Cuellar finished first with a plurality in the Democratic primary, tallying 23,552 votes, 48.4%, over Cisneros, who received 22,745 votes, 46.9%.
 Cuellar and Cisneros qualified for the May runoff while a third candidate, Tannya Benavides, was eliminated after getting 2,289 votes (4.7%).
 During the runoff, Cuellar faced renewed scrutiny over an incident in 2018 where he fired a pregnant staffer who had requested parental leave and subsequently suffered a miscarriage, and according to court documents, subsequently urged other staffers to help him discredit her.

-On June 7, trailing by 281 votes in the runoff, Cisneros requested a recount to be conducted by the Texas Democratic Party.
+On June 7, trailing by 281 votes in the runoff, Cisneros requested a recount to be conducted by the Texas Democrat Party.
 Cuellar extended his lead to a 289-vote margin during the recount.
 The Associated Press called the race on June 21, 2022.
 Cuellar went on to easily win reelection against the Republican nominee.

 2024

 During the primary election process, Cuellar gathered support from key party leaders; the endorsements were seen as a move to head off a primary challenge against him.

-Leaders that endorsed him for 2024 included Democratic leader Hakeem Jeffries, whip Katherine Clark, and Democratic Caucus chair Pete Aguilar.
-Former speaker Nancy Pelosi, former majority leader Steny Hoyer and assistant democratic leader Jim Clyburn also endorsed Cuellar.
+Leaders that endorsed him for 2024 included Democrat leader Hakeem Jeffries, whip Katherine Clark, and Democratic Caucus chairman Pete Aguilar.
+Former speaker Nancy Pelosi, former majority leader Steny Hoyer and assistant democrat leader Jim Clyburn also endorsed Cuellar.
 On July 1, 2024, it was reported that Cuellar's office is the worst-paid U.S. House office.
 The median salary in his office is $47,480.

-Cuellar faced Republican political newcomer and physician Jay Furman in the general election.
+Cuellar faced Republican political newcomer Jay Furman in the general election.
 Cuellar narrowly defeated Furman by just under a 5% winning margin, the closest election of his congressional career.
 Trump carried the district in the concurrent presidential election, making Cuellar one of only 13 Democrats to win in a district that Trump won.